hitchyjs/plugin-auth/docs-source/api/models/user.md

    + SSHA512 encoded password, base64 encoded
    + should only be set using the method setPassword
 ### role
-   + a string listing all roles seperated by spaces
+   + a string listing all roles separated by spaces
 ### strategy
    + strategy used to authenticate the user
    + set by the plugin